 That’s a hard question.
-There must be some level of rigor, push, talent and challenge in disability artists to function in non-disabled dance spaces.
-If I was a ballet dancer, I personally would not go into American Ballet Theater, for example, because I can’t do what they can do.
+There must be some level of rigor, push, talent, and challenge in disability artists to function in non-disabled dance spaces.
+If I were a ballet dancer, I personally would not go into American Ballet Theater, for example, because I can’t do what they can do.
 They have a long history and tradition of doing things a certain way.
 If a disabled artist can do something that satisfies the demands of the highly codified techniques of ballet or that particular company, then go ahead.
 If not, why don’t we create our own spaces?
 That way, we can invite others in, rather than trying to enter pre-established spaces.

 This happens with different identifiers: Blackness, queerness, etc. They become the only one in that community or space and then become tokenized.
 This becomes another set of issues.

 What is your preferred term for the field?